centrahq/api-documentation/user/pages/03.guides/03.wms-integration/docs.md

 ### Creating returns

 If not all items in an order can be shipped, or if an order item has been returned by the customer, a proper Return with a refund should be created.
-When creating a Return, you will be able to specify (emong other options) if a refund should be made, whether or not the returned items should be put back into stock, or whether or not any handling cost should be added.
+When creating a Return, you will be able to specify (among other options) if a refund should be issued, whether or not the returned items should be put back into stock, or if any handling cost should be added.

-It's important to note that the list of returned `products` is not made up of the product IDs, but rather of the `lineId`s taken from the shipment, as described in the [Understanding shipment data](#understanding-shipment-data) section.
+It's important to note that the list of returned `products` is not made up of the product IDs, but rather of the `lineIds` taken from the shipment, as described in the [Understanding shipment data](#understanding-shipment-data) section.

 ```json
 {